 Brexit: The “Meaningful Vote”

-By Tuesday of next week the House of Commons will have spent five days debating the EU Withdrawal Agreement and the Future Framework for relations negotiated between the UK government and the European Union.
+By this evening the House of Commons will have closed its debate on the EU Withdrawal Agreement in its current form.
 This will conclude with an all-important “meaningful vote” on the draft agreement.
 If the UK government is defeated, there are six possible outcomes envisaged.
 They could:

 - Second Vote: bring the agreement back to Parliament for a second vote;

 - Further Negotiations with the EU: attempt to bring the draft Agreement and Framework back to the table with the EU negotiators;